User Guide / Using SciveraLENS

 - Add other Collections or generate a request for data.
 If you have already created Collections in your account that you would like to include in your new Collection or need to gather chemical ingredient information from someone else, you can do so in this optional step

-- Attach supporting documentation like a SDS, TDS, lab reports, polymer forms, etc. in this optional step.
+- Attach supporting documentation like SDS, TDS, lab reports, polymer forms, etc. in this optional step.

-- If you have a paid Rapid Screen subscription, you will be able to choose from over 400 lists and sub-lists against which you would like to screen your chemicals.
+- Choose from over 400 lists and sublists against which you would like to screen your chemicals.
+Check out our tip on marking favorite lists for easier selection.

-The fifth Collection creation method, Collection Assembler, allows you to create a Collection by combining Collections or requesting data rather than starting by entering CASRNs.
+The fifth Collection creation method, Collection Assembler, allows you to create a Collection by combining Collections or requesting data rather than starting by entering CAS RNs.
+Use this method if you would like to simply send a request for information to a supplier or import assessment results from a received Collection.

-Quick Collection allows you to quickly add chemicals to Rapid Screen by entering in CASRNs for your chemicals of interest by typing them in or copying and pasting them from a list.
+Quick Collection allows you to quickly add chemicals to SciveraLENS by entering in CAS RNs for your chemicals of interest by typing them in or copying and pasting them from a list.
 Quick Collection can be a great way to quickly add a new Collection with just a few chemicals or a long list of chemicals.
 No concentrations are required for Quick Collection.
-To add a chemical or chemicals without a concentration, simply enter one CASRN per line.
-If you would like to include a concentration for your chemicals, simply add a comma after each CASRN and then enter your concentration (e.g. 234-56-7, 0.4).
-All concentrations in Rapid Screen should be entered as a decimal (e.g. 80% would be entered as 0.80, 5% would be entered as 0.05).
+To add a chemical or chemicals without a concentration, simply enter one CAS RN per line.
+If you would like to include a concentration for your chemicals, simply add a comma after each CAS RN and then enter your concentration (e.g. 234-56-7, 0.4).
+All concentrations in SciveraLENS should be entered as a decimal (e.g. 80% would be entered as 0.80, 5% would be entered as 0.05).
 You can always check that you entered your concentrations correctly when reviewing your Collection Detail and assessment results.

-Another method of adding a collection is our Upload BOS tool.
-This process allows you to upload a spreadsheet file of your chemical data right into Rapid Screen using a very basic format.
-We have created a template to make this process easy to use, especially if you have a large number of Collections you would like to add to Rapid Screen.
-One of the most effective uses of the BOS Upload method to create a Collection is for a Basic Substance List (“BSL”).
+Upload BOS allows you to upload a spreadsheet file of your chemical data right into SciveraLENS using a very basic format.
+We have created a template to make this process easy to use.
+One of the most effective uses of the BOS Upload method to create a Collection is for a chemical inventory or Basic Substance List (“BSL”).
 Many companies manage a BSL for all of the unique chemicals used in a process, a facility, or across their entire enterprise.
-Uploading a spreadsheet with your company’s BSL into Rapid Screen can be a very useful way to track those chemicals against your lists of interest, and follow those chemicals for their underlying Human and Environmental Health attributes.
+Uploading a spreadsheet with your company’s BSL can be a very useful way to track those chemicals against your lists of interest, and follow those chemicals for their underlying Human and Environmental Health attributes.
+Many of our users copy and paste content from a .csv file or spreadsheet into a Quick Collection so they don’t have to format the file according to Scivera’s template.

-The Upload SDS method allows you to import a PDF file of a Safety Data Sheet (SDS) right into your Rapid Screen account.
-Rapid Screen will take the product name and chemical ingredient data from your SDS and create a new Collection using that information.
+Upload SDS allows you to import a PDF file of a Safety Data Sheet (SDS) right into your SciveraLENS account.
+The system will take the product name and chemical ingredient data from your SDS and create a new Collection using that information.
 You will then be asked to review this data for accuracy and completeness before moving on to assigning lists for screening.
 Many suppliers will initially only be able (or willing) to communicate their product chemicals via the Safety Data Sheet.
-This can be a very effective first step in gathering and tracking better chemicals information from suppliers.
-The SDS Upload tool in Rapid Screen can make the data entry process very fast, accurate, and efficient.
+The SDS Upload tool in SciveraLENS can make the data entry process very fast, accurate, and efficient.
+You can create a unique Collection for each SDS or PDF upload.

-- Link existing Collections in your Rapid Screen account or generate a request for any sub-supplier formulations needed to complete your Collection.
+Link existing Collections or generate a request for any sub-supplier formulations needed to complete your Collection.

 (4) Attach supporting documents